 Many patients come to Dr. Kaminsky after trying Botox, physical therapy, medications, and other treatments without lasting improvement.
 He believes this often happens because the real cause is not being addressed: impaired cranial mobility at the sutures.

-This compromise in movement at the sutures is responsible for pumping cerebrospinal fluid (CSF) throughout the enclosed head-and-spine system sometimes described as the craniosacral mechanism.
+This compromise in movement at the sutures is involved in pumping cerebrospinal fluid (CSF) throughout the enclosed head-and-spine system — sometimes described as the craniosacral mechanism.
 When mobility and fluid dynamics are supported, headache patterns can improve.

-Treatment aims to address the cause/origin by reducing cranial misalignment, easing muscular neck spasms, eliminating physiological restrictions, relieving personal stressors, and supporting freer CSF flow within the head and spine.
+Treatment aims to address the cause and origin of the pain by reducing cranial misalignment, easing muscular neck spasms, relieving physiological restrictions, easing personal stressors, and supporting freer CSF flow within the head and spine.
+To learn more about the fluid system this work supports, see how the body works.

 Ready to get migraine support?